mrbid/Snowling/README.md

 [![A screenshot of the game Snowling](https://dashboard.snapcraft.io/site_media/appmedia/2021/12/Screenshot_2021-12-15_20-36-11.png)](https://www.youtube.com/watch?v=RN6lRq4bKWk "Snowling Game Video")

+This has been superceeded by the latest version at: https://github.com/mrbid/Snowling

 ### How to play

 The premise is simple; you must launch the snowball at the pins and knock them down, seems easy right?
 Well, your snowball won't knock any pins down unless you roll over some ice first to harden it up.
 There are three obstacles in the game: